Yahoo France Recherche Web

 • Portal:New York (state)

-New York, sometimes called New York State, is a state in the...
+New York, also called New York State, is a state in the...

 2. Centré autour de la ville de New York, le Grand New York ou New York Metropolitan area est l'aire urbaine la plus peuplée des États-Unis et la troisième du monde derrière Tokyo et Mexico.
 Cette région s'étend sur quatre États (New York, New Jersey, Connecticut, Pennsylvanie) et quelque 17 400 km 2.